eurodata/mod_auth_ofba/README.md

  2 Building and installing mod_auth_ofba
  =======================================
+## Option 1: Use attached Dockerfile
+Use the provided Dockerfile to build and install mod_auth_ofba module based on httpd Alpine image.

+**Hint: Neither basic auth credentials, nor login or success HTMLs are included, please change config according to your needs.**

+## Option 2: Use plain make install
 Just run usual configure && make && make install

 You may need to provide apxs path using --with-apxs